1ncarnat10n/horiseon/README.md

 ## Description

-What was your motivation?
-Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-What problem does it solve?
-What did you learn?

 The code refactoring challenge for Horiseon aims to enhance the structure and organization of the existing codebase for the Horiseon website.
 The motivation behind this project was to improve the accessibility and efficiency of the code to create a better user experience and streamlined development process.

 In this challenge, there was a presence of unoptimized and redundant code in both the HTML and CSS files, where the code lacked proper semantic HTML elements and clear structural organization, which could lead to potential accessibility issues.
 The CSS code also contained repetitive elements that made it less efficient to manage and modify styles.